 Helping Tennessee Victims of Sports-Related Brain Injuries

-Protecting clients when they need us most, from offices in Nashville, Hendersonville, and Clarksville
+Protecting athletes with brain injuries from offices in Nashville, Hendersonville, Murfreesboro and Clarksville

 Sports and other activities can play a significant role in a child’s growth and development.
 Playing sports gives a child the chance to learn how to work together with others as a team, the chance to excel in a fun activity, and the ability to lose with dignity while learning valuable life lessons.
 Sports are also a lot of fun and a great way for kids and adults to get exercise, whether they play outdoors or indoors.